Hexcadmium/mp4togif/README.md

 npm start
 ```

+The web application can be accessed via `http://localhost:3000`.

 ## Disclaimer
 By running any configuration, script, or any other material in this repository, you understand that all actions taken by you, the user, are your sole responsibility.